top of page

 This was a top poem for discussion during this year and last year and it was one of 400 poems chosen by teachers and children for publication in 2010.

-IF CHILDREN RULED THE WORLD
+IF WE CHILDREN RULED THE WORLD

 By Josie Whitehead

-If Children Ruled the World
+If We Children Ruled the World

-If children ruled the world, I think
+If we children ruled the world, I'm sure

 Each day could be such fun.